Role & Responsibilities

 Health Project Management

-- Provide strong leadership of the assigned health projects, working to ensure both short and long-term positive impacts and outcomes for the beneficiaries, local health authorities and local health staff.
+- Provide strong leadership of the assigned health project(s), working to ensure both short and long-term positive impacts and outcomes for the beneficiaries, local health authorities (where applicable) and local health staff.

-- Contribute to development of an effective strategy including proactive planning for responsible exit.
+- Contribute to development and implementation of an appropriate and effective health strategy including proactive planning for responsible exit in consultation with the Health Advisor, other health staff and field managers.

-- Continuously monitor and supervise health activities, evaluating progress through outputs and impacts using both quantitative and qualitative data, and involving the health team.
+- Continuously monitor and supervise health activities, evaluating progress through outputs and impacts using both quantitative and qualitative data, and involving the health team (and where applicable local health authorities) in analysis and taking appropriate action as needed to ensure continued progress.

-- Ensure accurate reporting of activities according to Medair and other applicable formats.
+- Ensure accurate and timely reporting of activities according to Medair, donor and other applicable timeframes and formats.

-- Develop new proposals, linked to the assessed needs and gaps and the Medair country strategy.
+- Develop new proposals, linked to the assessed needs and gaps and the Medair country strategy, in conjunction with the relevant field managers and the Health Advisor.

-- Line-manage the Health Managers of the projects, including day-to-day management, development and training, appraisals, etc.
+- Line-manage Medair Health staff: day-to-day management, development and training, appraisals, etc.

-- Provide coaching and training to staff in order to develop ownership and full responsibility for activities.
+- Provide coaching and technical supervision to local partners in order to develop ownership and full responsibility for health activities.

-- Manage the health budget for the projects and ensure all expenses are according to budget and meet the Medair standards regarding financial management, including accountability and good governance.
+- Manage the budget and ensure all expenses meet the Medair standards.

-- Ensure projects are implemented in line with donor requirements and in accordance with Medair, donor, country and international standards i.e. Sphere and HAP standards.
+- Ensure health projects are implemented in line with donor proposals and requirements and in accordance with Medair, donor, country and international standards i.e. Sphere and CHS standards.

 Team Spiritual Life